-Through its Mine Action Strategy for the Australian aid program, Australia committed \$100 million AUD to mine action over the five years from 2010 to 2014.
-The goal of the strategy was to reduce the threat and socio-economic impact of landmines, cluster munitions and other explosive remnants of war.
-The intended outcomes were : improved quality of life for victims; reduced number of deaths and injuries; enhanced capacity of countries to manage their mine action programs; and effective leadership and advocacy by Australia on mine action.
-Australia focuses on assisting heavily affected countries in the Asia-Pacific region and maintainswith flexibility to respond to other emerging needs and priorities.
+Australia's mine action work seeks to reduce the threat and socio-economic impact of landmines, cluster munitions and other ERW.
+The intended outcomes are improved quality of life for victims; reduced number of deaths and injuries; enhanced capacity of countries to manage their mine action programs; and effective leadership and advocacy by Australia on mine action.